 Videos must be previously unpublished, original content and must be the sole property of the entrants, not previously submitted to any other contest.
 Published material includes that which has been posted on the Internet.
 Videos may include footage shot at the site, animations, computer images, drawings, data, and so on.

 Additional Rules: By submitting an entry, the entrant(s) represents that the video is an original work, and the entrant(s) is the sole owner of all rights to the video.
-The entrant(s) also agrees to allow the American Geosciences Institute to use his or her name to post on the AGI website, without compensation unless prohibited.
-Each entrant(s) retains his or her rights to their video but grants to AGI a royalty-free, worldwide, perpetual, non-exclusive license to publicly display, distribute, reproduce and create derivative works of the video, in whole or in part, in any media now existing or later developed, for any AGI purpose, including, but not limited to, education, advertising, and promotion.
+The entrant(s) also agrees to allow the American Geosciences Institute to use their name to post on the AGI website, without compensation unless prohibited.
+Each entrant(s) retains their rights to their video but grants to AGI a royalty-free, worldwide, perpetual, non-exclusive license to publicly display, distribute, reproduce and create derivative works of the video, in whole or in part, in any media now existing or later developed, for any AGI purpose, including, but not limited to, education, advertising, and promotion.
 AGI will not be required to pay any additional consideration or seek any additional approval in connection with such uses.
 The American Geosciences Institute, its agents and contractor, are not responsible for lost, late, misdirected, incomplete, or postage-due entries.
 The entrant is responsible for obtaining legal permission to film on the location they have chosen.
 Contest void where prohibited or restricted by law.
 AGI reserves the right to cancel the contest or modify these rules at its discretion.
 Decisions of AGI are final and binding.

 Entries will be judged on the basis of the quality of the approach taken to addressing four criteria:

 - Exploration of an example of “Water Is Part of Life Around the World” (how people of various backgrounds around the world manage, conserve, and use water.)